Turkey in Brief

 Prepare to enjoy all four seasons in Turkey as climate is mostly temperate.
 Be sure to pack your swimsuit for the breathtaking shores.
-But also your winter coat before coming if you are staying in the winter.
+Also, bring your winter coat before coming if you are staying in the winter.
 Spring is always the favorite as life gets a boost in which you can observe blossom of trees.
 Summer is usually vacation time with plenty of sun and clean beaches to enjoy.
-Winter may bring snow in northern and inner parts of the peninsula and it is wise to pack suitable clothing.
+Lastly, winter may bring snow in northern and inner parts of the peninsula and it is wise to pack suitable clothing.

 There is free enterprise in Turkey, and investors are always welcome.
-Turkey draws considerable international capital every year.
+To that end, Turkey draws considerable international capital every year.
 Numerous multinational corporations in diverse sectors are operating within the rule of law in Turkey.
-Food and beverages, automobile manufacturing, finance and banking are only some of them, to mention.
+For example, food and beverages, automobile manufacturing, finance and banking are among sectors drawing foreign capital.

 Among emerging markets, Turkish economy is diverse and vibrant with 82 million population.
-Construction, manufacturing and tourism sectors stand out among driving forces.
-Services sector improves every day in line with worldwide trends.
-Government, banks, telecom firms, multinational companies and few conglomerates are the largest employers.
-Turkish economy saw steady declines in recent years with annual GDP declining from about $957 billion in 2013 to $719 in 2020.
+Notably, construction, manufacturing and tourism sectors stand out among driving forces.
+Besides, services sector improves every day in line with worldwide trends.
+Furthermore, government, banks, telecom firms, multinational companies and few conglomerates are the largest employers.
+However, Turkish economy saw steady declines in recent years with annual GDP declining from about $957 billion in 2013 to $719 in 2020.
 Currently, a Covid vaccination campaign is underway.
-As of June 2021 almost all Covid-19 restrictions are off.
-The economy is boosting income and bouncing back to more glorious days.
+As of July 2021, government lifted almost all Covid-19 restrictions.
+Nowadays, the economy is recovering and bouncing back to its more glorious days.

 Today’s Turkey and Real Estate Market

-Turkey has a diverse economy with real estate prices steadily rising.
-Turkey has a vibrant real estate market with 82 million population and a steady international demand in real property.
-Turkish economy is usually in top 20 in the world and its unique location and climate makes it a destination of desire.
+Today’s Turkey has a diverse economy with real estate prices steadily rising.
+Turkey has a vibrant real estate market with 82 million population and a steady international demand for real property.
+Additionally, Turkish economy usually ranks in top 20 world economies and its unique position makes it a destination of desire.

-We doubt if there is anyone who doesn’t like to see dream city Istanbul as it stretches two continents.
-A boat ride along Bosphorus that divides the city, day trips inside ancient Istanbul are good attractions.
-And shopping its markets are clearly on must do lists of today’s travelers.
+We doubt if there is anyone who doesn’t like to see dream city Istanbul.
+Famously, Istanbul stretches two continents and a boat ride along Bosporus strait is very popular.
+Day trips inside ancient district of Istanbul and shopping its markets are clearly must do activities for travelers.

-There is more in Turkey than what meets the eye at a first glance.
+There is more in Turkey than what meets the eye at first glance.
 Don’t judge a book by its cover, says the wise.
 The ability to read between the lines helps us see above and beyond things and makes some of us stand out.
-Turkey is more than Istanbul and Istanbul is more than you see.
+Turkey is more than Istanbul and Istanbul is more than what you initially see.
 Be ready to explore with us, and your trusted realtor will guide you through things travelers don’t get to see.
-And we will show you different neighborhoods and acclimate you to Istanbul and Turkey.
-Laying out your priorities and meeting your needs in finding a cozy Turkish home you can find comfort is now our priority.
+Then, we will show you different neighborhoods and acclimate you to Istanbul and Turkey.
+Laying out your priorities and meeting your needs in finding a cozy Turkish home now becomes our priority.

-We would like to remind you that buying a house in Turkey is profitable in today’s economic conjuncture.
+We would like to remind you that buying a house in Turkey is profitable in today’s economic climate.
 You can read our article: Is it Profitable to Buy a House in Turkey?